jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 This glass jar, 3 inches in diameter, contains 1d4 + 1 doses of a thick mixture that smells faintly of aloe.
 The jar and its contents weigh 1/2 pound.

 As an action, one dose of the ointment can be swallowed or applied to the skin.
-The creature that receives it regains 2d8 + 2 hit points, ceases to be [[poisoned]], and is cured of any disease.
+The creature that receives it regains 2d8 + 2 hit points, ceases to be [[Poisoned]], and is cured of any disease.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#LanternofRevealing)[Lantern of Revealing](https://www.dndbeyond.com/magic-items/4668-lantern-of-revealing)